bendalab/plottools/README.md

 Simplify creation of publication-quality figures.

 - `plotformat`: layout settings for a plot figure.
+- `spines`: modify the appearance of spines.
+- `ticks`: convience functions for setting tick locations and formats.
 - `axislabels`: annotate axis with label and unit.
-- `ticks`: convience functions for setting tick locations and formats.
 - `labelaxes`: mark panels with a label.
 - `insets`: insets made easy.
 - `scalebars`: labeled scale bars.